MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-end-to-end-dataflow.md

 [!INCLUDE [df-preview-warning](includes/data-factory-preview-warning.md)]

 With the raw data loaded into your Bronze Lakehouse table from the last module, you can now prepare that data and enrich it by combining it with another table that contains discounts for each vendor and their trips during a particular day.
-This final Gold Lakehouse table will be loaded and ready for consumption.
+This final Gold Lakehouse table is loaded and ready for consumption.

 The high-level steps in the dataflow are as follows: